shujazaidi/my-research-website/_news/announcement_1.md

 related_posts: false
 ---

 PhD awarded in Physics.
-Thesis title: Kinetics of Phase Transitions in Multicomponent Fluid Mixtures using Computer Simulations: Role of Surface Potential and Mixture Composition
+Thesis title: Kinetics of phase transitions in multicomponent fluid mixtures using computer simulations: Role of surface potential and mixture composition